 Teens Go to The Reef is a story of three teens Ben, Lee, and Pat, who drive to Ben’s Nan’s village over the weekend.
 They go diving at the Reef, where they are disheartened at the sight of plastic trash everywhere.

 The books in the vowel team series have been developed to help children with orthographic mapping of focus words.
 Every book in this vowel team series will focus on one or two related vowel teams and will include multiple words that children of school age will potentially come across during reading and spelling.
-The intention is for children to associate these focus words with the story and subsequently become fluent in encoding and decoding those words.
+The intention is for students to associate these focus words with the story and subsequently become fluent in encoding (spelling) and decoding (reading) those words.
+The books include quirky and silly characters that children can associate with regarding a particular scene to increase the bond with the narration.

-The book is accompanied by resources such as flash cards and board games that can be used in conjunction with this book to aid in the orthographic mapping of these words.
+Each book is accompanied by specifically developed resources that align with the story so that they can be used in conjunction with the particular book to aid in the orthographic mapping of specific target focus words.

 Literacy instruction needs to be explicit and systematic, so each book includes what phonemes, graphemes, rules, affixes, and spelling patterns need to be taught explicitly to the child before they are expected to read the book.
 Please note that unless all prerequisites have been explicitly taught and the student can read this book independently, it is recommended that you read with or read to the child.